Raku/doc/CONTRIBUTING.md

 [#raku IRC channel](https://raku.org/community/irc).

-If the documentation for a type does not exist, create the skeleton of the doc with the helper tool `util/new-type.p6`.
+If the documentation for a type does not exist, create the skeleton of the doc with the helper tool `util/new-type.raku`.
 Say you want to create `MyFunnyRole`:

-    $ perl6 util/new-type.p6 --kind=role MyFunnyRole
+    $ raku util/new-type.raku --kind=role MyFunnyRole

 Fill the documentation file `doc/Type/MyFunnyRole.pod6` like this: